wipmoore/wipmoore.github.io/_posts/2018-11-25-documenting-architecture.markdown

 - assemblies
 - namespaces

-So the component within a system built in C# should be created from these.
+So the abstractions presented in a component model of a system built using C# should be of from them.

 ## Models